ArtiPedia/blog-v3/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 ## Why top bar?
 {: .clear}
-I started considering top bar only after I saw the designers from [Quora](https://www.quora.com){:rel='nofollow'}{:target="_blank"} started using it.
+I started considering top bar only after I saw that the designers from [Quora](https://www.quora.com/){:rel='nofollow'}{:target="_blank"} started using it.
 I also used to have a top bar on this blog but after the new design I no longer use it.
 But, one of my blogs [Nallikayi](http://nallikayi.com){:target="_blank"} has a nice top bar which goes with the design.